wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-cases/includes/3-practice-customer-service.md

 Tasks to complete for this scenario:

-1. Add an incoming phone call activity from Wendy Smith to the case.
+1. Add a task to the case for an incoming phone call activity from Wendy Smith.
 2. Add a task to the case to be performed by the agent.
 3. Add an outgoing phone call activity to Wendy Smith task named "Inform Wendy of Resolution".

-**Task one**: Add an incoming phone call activity from Wendy Smith to the case.
+**Task one**: Add a task to the case for an incoming phone call activity from Wendy Smith.

 1. Find **Activities**.
 1. Select **Add Phone Call**.